-One of the most common (and easiest to address) root causes of hormonal imbalance is food intolerance.
+One of the most common (and easiest to address) root causes of hormonal imbalance is food intolerances.
 I’m not talking about full blown food allergies.
 If you have one of those, you already know it!
-But with food intolerance, you won’t land in the hospital immediately after ingesting the food; symptoms may appear slowly over time.
-The more you eat the food you have a sensitivity to, the more toxins build up in your system leading to those uncomfortable symptoms.

-These symptoms include chronic conditions you may never connect to the food you are eating, but trust me, it’s all connected.
+These symptoms include chronic conditions and concerns you may never connect to the food you are eating.
+This is why an elimination diet is so helpful!
+Because trust me, it’s all connected.
 Food sensitivity changes the messages your hormones give and receive, and ratios of these hormones can quickly become skewed.